silbinarywolf/proposal-fel/README.md

 ### Stop CSS rules from conflicting

-Here are a list of practices or tools that were designed to stop CSS classnames from conflicting with each other and that also keep [CSS specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) low, which is helps reduce cognitive complexity.
+Here are a list of practices or tools that were designed to stop CSS classnames from conflicting with each other and that also keep [CSS specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) low, which helps reduce cognitive complexity.

 #### CSS Modules